 Longtime sports columnist for The Jersey Journal and larger-than-life figure in Hudson County, “The Faa” succumbed to a long illness and was lost to us all in 2011.
 Ford was the Asst.
 Director of the Jersey City Department of Recreation after a colorful career as a high school baseball coach, referee and Major League Baseball scout.
 “He had a heart of gold,” said Billy Blitzer, a scout with the Chicago Cubs.
 “He was great not only for the game but for the kids of Jersey City.
 He helped hundreds of kids throughout the years – putting them through school or buying equipment when they couldn’t afford it.”
 “The Faa” had a passion to build the characters of the youth he interacted with over his career.
 Ford, with his trademark wad in his cheek, was a fixture at local sporting events.
 He was a champion of local athletics and used the power of his popular column – Faa’s Corner – to advocate more funding for youth sports.
 Mr. Ford was known to spend 12 hours a day with “his kids.”
 In 2012 the Caven Point Athletic Complex was named after him.
 A true icon in Hudson County he impacted the lives of everyone he knew from those who have risen to prominence, to those who are just good people who had the fortune to be impacted by him.

 For over 40 years, Bob Hurley’s teams have dominated high school basketball in New Jersey.
-His is a sustained excellence that has produced 26 state championships, more than any other HS program in history, and four national titles.
+His is a sustained excellence that has produced 27 state championships, more than any other HS program in history, and four national titles.
 He has been named National Coach of the Year four times.
 In 2011, Coach Hurley became the tenth coach in high school history to win 1,000 games, creating a national powerhouse despite having no true home court.
-Seven of his teams have gone undefeated.
+Eight of his teams have gone undefeated.
 In 2010, he was inducted into the Naismith Basketball Hall of Fame; only the third HS coach to be so honored.
 Hurley, with an uncompromising passion for basketball, has taken kids from the streets of New Jersey and transformed them into young men who just happen to play winning basketball.
-More than a coach to his players, he has been a teacher, a father figure, advisor, and friend.
+More than a coach to his players, he has been a teacher, a father figure, an advisor, and a friend.
 As a Coach he demands excellence, commitment, and sacrifice on and off the court.
 He has dedicated his life to being only the best in all of his endeavors.
 He is a loyal friend and Trustee of the DFC and we are honored to have him in our corner.